zeebinz/rarinfo/README.md

 --------------------------------
 Class for inspecting the contents of 7-zip (.7z) archives.

+- 1.2 Added CRC32 checksums to the file list output
 - 1.1 Fixed parsing of substream digests
 - 1.0 Initial release